Kristina01111000/WordPressTheme/README.md

 		-> one for each of the header tabs
 	-> setup backlog of weekily topics
 	-> check link goes login page, not register page
+	-> decide what the main page when they first login is going to be

 To do: